International Journal of Applied Dental Sciences

 How to cite this article:

-Neelam Mittal, Praveen Kumar, Vijay Parashar, Tarun Kumar and Sakshi Gupta.
+Neelam Mittal, Praveen Kumar, Vijay Parashar, Tarun Kumar, Sakshi Gupta.
 Non-surgical endodontic management of iatrogenic root perforation with Biodentine: A case report.
-International Journal of Applied Dental Sciences.
-2020; 6(2): 177-179.
+Int J Appl Dent Sci 2020;6(2):177-179.